uccess With Money

 Elevate positive wants into needs at the same time you reduce imaginary needs into wants.
 This reversal of priorities will change the way your subconscious mind works.
 It will cause your subconscious to work for you instead of against you.

-How can this be done?
 Reduce needs to wants first by changing your vocabulary.
 Every time you say you need something, stop.
 Think it over.
 Do you really need it, or just want it.

-In fact, needs are few.
+The truth is, needs are few.
 Restate your thought.
 Remind yourself that it is just a want, not a need.
 Let your buying decision be influenced by that reality.

 Next, elevate real needs to their appropriate level of importance.
 Make a list of your new financial priorities.
 Like what?
 Like these, stated as affirmations.

 In the suggested list, some of these call for specific amounts of money.
-For example, an emmergency reserve might call for $2,000.00 for some, more or less for others.
+For example, an emergency reserve might call for $2,000.00 for some, more or less for others.
 Each person must decide on a given amount.
 It is important to be specific in these cases so that there is a clear point at which money is available to spend.

 It is important that you review your list regularly, read it aloud, instill it into your thinking until it is all automatic.
 Whenever an opportunity arises to spend money there should always be an evaluation of the financial implications.
 Decisions will be appropriate when priorities are appropriate.